 16. Malaysia consists of two parts

 If you had not realized it yet during your research, Malaysia is split into two parts: Peninsular Malaysia and Malaysian Borneo.
 The two parts are not connected by land and are incredibly different from each other.
 You will find the main cities located on Peninsular Malaysia while most of the natural sights (such as Mount Kinabalu and the orangutan national park) are located on Malaysian Borneo.
 Malaysian Borneo is also known for some beautiful dive sights, should you be interested!
 It is possible to visit both parts during your vacation, flights are cheap and frequent.
-I would recommend using Skyscanner or Cheapflights to find the best rates for your preferred flights!
+I would recommend using Skyscanner to find the best rates for your preferred flights!

 17. ATMs are everywhere

 No need to exchange money upfront or at the airport, you can find ATMs at the airport itself and almost everywhere else in the main cities.
 Be sure to inform your bank in advance about traveling to Malaysia so they won’t block your card once used within Malaysia.
 Also don’t forget to check with your bank if any foreign withdrawal fees apply so you won’t be surprised with any unforeseen costs.